grafana/loki/docs/sources/operations/storage/retention.md

 4. The global `retention_period` will be selected if nothing else matched.
 5. If no global `retention_period` is specified, the default value of `744h` (30days) retention is used.

-Stream matching is uses the same syntax as Prometheus label matching:
+Stream matching uses the same syntax as Prometheus label matching:

 - `=`: Select labels that are exactly equal to the provided string.
 - `!=`: Select labels that are not equal to the provided string.